jitendraK4121/Backend-from-First-Principle/README.md

 ## 🤝 Let’s Connect

 Found it helpful?
 Got suggestions?
-Reach out on [LinkedIn]([https://linkedin.com/in/your-profile](https://www.linkedin.com/in/jitendra-kumar-sahoo-149b2a221)).
+Reach out on [LinkedIn] (https://www.linkedin.com/in/jitendra-kumar-sahoo-149b2a221)).

 > 🔁 This README will grow as I continue to learn and publish.